besok/digraph/README.md

+# Digraph

-# Description
+## Description

-A sandbox to play with digraphs.
+A set of methods to handle and visualize the different approaches and algorithms in an appliance to directed graphs.

+## Create

 ## What is inside